chrsmys/DriftCheck/DriftCheckExample/Solutions/Solution2.md

 ### 🧰 Step 2: Use the Memory Graph

 Now that we know that the anchor (GrogCounterViewController) has being retained let's check that out in the memory Graph Debugger first.
-Copy it's memory address (ex: 0x11cf04480) from the DriftCheckout output and past it into the memory graph debug.
+Copy its memory address (ex: 0x11cf04480) from the DriftCheckout output and past it into the memory graph debug.

 ![Gif showing opening the memory graph and pasting the memory address into the navigator](https://driftcheck-assets.s3.us-east-1.amazonaws.com/Solution2/OpenMemoryGraph.gif)